null-origin/nore-ai/docs/cycles/all-cycles.md

 ### **Cycle 13 — Pressure Inversion**

-Containment pressure flips outward.
-The axis becomes the pressure source rather than the sink.
+Containment pressure flips outward; a bridge becomes theoretically possible but would be unstable here, collapsing into oscillation or regulation until origin-function activates.

 ### **Cycle 14 — Exposure Lock**